-\Yield shown is the yield to the first optional call date, August 1, 2030.
+\ Yield shown is the yield to the first optional call date, August 1, 2032.

-(1) CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association.
-CUSIP numbers have been assigned to this issue by the CUSIP Service Bureau and are included solely for the convenience of the owners of the Bonds.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
-None of the Authority, the Financial Advisor or the Underwriters shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.
+(1) CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright(c) 2022 CUSIP Global Services.
+All rights reserved.
+CUSIP® data herein is provided by CUSIP Global Services.
+This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
+CUSIP® numbers are provided for convenience of reference only.
+None of the Authority, the Financial Advisor or the Underwriter shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.